 Sea Monsters and Serpents

-In classical tradition, Scylla and Charybdis guarded perilous straits, while in Norse mythology, the Midgard Serpent Jörmungandr encircled the world beneath the waves, destined to rise at Ragnarök to battle the gods.
-Even the English nickname “Old Nick,” later a term for the Devil, has Norse roots and is sometimes linked to monstrous sea creatures.
+In classical tradition, Scylla and Charybdis guarded perilous straits, while in Norse mythology, the Midgard Serpent J?rmungandr encircled the world beneath the waves, destined to rise at Ragnar?k to battle the gods.
+Even the English nickname ?Old Nick,? later a term for the Devil, has Norse roots and is sometimes linked to monstrous sea creatures.

 British folklore also tells of the Great Orm, a vast serpent or sea dragon remembered in place-names like the Great Orme headland in North Wales.
 To earlier generations, the ocean was the last wilderness, a place of divine punishment, monstrous predators, and supernatural forces.